PRAkamble/MoodBot/README.md

-# MoodBot
+# MSRecognizer
-Sample bot built using Rasa to showcase the use of [Entity Extractor](https://github.com/JiteshGaikwad/EntityExtractor).
+Custom Extractor for Entities in Rasa using MS Recognizers-Text